AnalogSense/JavaScript-SDK/README.md

 ## Supported Devices

 - Everything by Wooting
-- Razer Huntsman V2 Analog
+- Razer Huntsman V2 Analog*
-- Razer Huntsman Mini Analog
+- Razer Huntsman Mini Analog*
-- Razer Huntsman V3 Pro
+- Razer Huntsman V3 Pro*
-- Razer Huntsman V3 Pro Tenkeyless
+- Razer Huntsman V3 Pro Mini*
-- Razer Huntsman V3 Pro Mini
+- Razer Huntsman V3 Pro Tenkeyless*
+- DrunkDeer A75
+- DrunkDeer A75 Pro†
+- DrunkDeer G75†
+- DrunkDeer G65†
+- DrunkDeer G60†

+\* Razer Synapse needs to be installed and running for analogue inputs to be received from this keyboard.

+† I don't own this keyboard, so I've not had a chance to test it, but it should work.

 ## Scancodes